Skip to navigation Skip to content Skip to footer

 The Canadian Anti-Doping Program

-The Canadian Centre for Ethics in Sport (CCES) is the custodian of the Canadian Anti-Doping Program (CADP), the set of rules that govern anti-doping in Canada.
+Sport Integrity Canada is the custodian of the Canadian Anti-Doping Program (CADP), the set of rules that govern anti-doping in Canada.
 The CADP consists of several components such as in- and out-of-competition testing, education, medical exemptions, and the consequences of doping violations.
 The CADP is compliant with the World Anti-Doping Code (the Code) and all of its associated International Standards.
 The 2021 CADP is currently in effect.

 CCAA has adopted the CADP, which means you are part of a world-class anti-doping program that is designed to protect athletes’ rights and ensure a level playing field.
 The CCAA anti-doping policy reflects and supports the CADP.